vanillacode314/svelte-derived-mutable/README.md

 ## Behavior

 - The intial value is derived from the passed function.
+- Does not deeptrack the value by default.
+If you want to deepTrack the value use `$state.snapshot` like the usage example.
 - To access the value both when getting or setting the value needs to be done using `.value` property regardless of whether the value is primitive or object.
 - On setting the value, only the derived store value is updated, not the original store value.
 - Any changes made will be overwritten when the derivation function runs again.

+## Tips

+### When to and not to deeptrack

+- deepTrack if you will be mutating the parent state used in derivation function.
+Like the usage example.
+- do not deepTrack if you will always be replacing the parent state used in derivation function.
+Like setting the parent state from an api call for example.

 ## Installation